serverless/serverless/docs/deprecations.md

 ## AWS ALB `allowUnauthenticated`

-Please use `onUnauthenticatedRequest` instead `allowUnauthenticated` will be removed with v2.0.0
+Please use `onUnauthenticatedRequest` instead. `allowUnauthenticated` will be removed with v2.0.0